 The costs of setting up your company are business expenses and you can claim tax relief on them.
 This covers all the relevant expenses, anything from printing to supplying the necessary equipment for your company.
-Any accountancy fees or mandatory formations costs you pay can also be claimed.
+Any accountancy fees or mandatory formation costs you pay can also be claimed.

 Entertainment expenses and gifts

-Generally saying, expenditure on business entertainment or gifts is not allowable as a deduction against profits, even if it is a genuine expense of your trade or business.
+Generally speaking, expenditure on business entertainment or gifts is not allowable as a deduction against profits, even if it is a genuine expense of your trade or business.
 Tax relief is therefore not available.